Young Folks: Reception

 The song first attracted notice on websites such as Myspace and YouTube, and was used in a number of European commercials and television shows.
 Since mid-2007, the song has earned extensive airplay on American radio, most notably on dance radio outlets like KNHC/Seattle, KNGY/San Francisco and Sirius Satellite's The Beat.
 It is notable for being a popular song with whistling (the whistling was originally added in as a placeholder for another instrument).
-The whistling and part of the song have a tune reminiscent of the "oriental riff".